Erasmus: Freiburg (1529–1535)

-He stayed for two years on the top floor of the Whale House, then following another rent dispute (Note: He spent the first two years in Freiburg as a guest of the city in the unfinished mansion Haus zum Walfisch and was indignant when an attempt was made to charge back-rent: he paid this rent, and that of another refugee from Basel in his house, his fellow Augustinian Canon Bishop Augustin Mair, the humanist preacher who had led the efforts in Basel to resist Œcolampadius.
-Emerton (1889), p.449.) bought and refurbished a house of his own, where he took in scholar/assistants as table-boarders such as Cornelius Grapheus' friend Damião de Góis, some of them fleeing persecution.
+He stayed for two years on the top floor of the Whale House, then following another rent dispute (Note: He spent the first two years in Freiburg as a guest of the city in the unfinished mansion Haus zum Walfisch and was indignant when an attempt was made to charge back-rent: he paid this rent, and that of another refugee from Basel in his house, his fellow Augustinian Canon Bishop Augustin Mair, the humanist preacher who had led the efforts in Basel to resist Œcolampadius.) bought and refurbished a house of his own, where he took in scholar/assistants as table-boarders such as Cornelius Grapheus' friend Damião de Góis, some of them fleeing persecution.

 Despite increasing frailty (Note: His arthritic gout kept him housebound and unable to write: "Even on Easter Day I said mass in my bedroom."
 Letter to Nicolaus Olahus (1534)) Erasmus continued to work productively, notably on a new magnum opus, his manual on preaching Ecclesiastes, and his small book on preparing for death.
 His boarder for five months, the Portuguese scholar/diplomat Damião de Góis, worked on his lobbying on the plight of the Sámi in Sweden and on the Ethiopian church, and stimulated Erasmus's increasing awareness of foreign missions.
 (Note: De Góis then proceeded to Padua, meeting with the humanist cardinals Bembo and Sadeleto, and with Ignatius of Loyola.
 He had previously dined with Luther and Melanchthon, and met Bucer.)

 There are no extant letters between More and Erasmus from the start of More's period as Lord Chancellor until his resignation (1529–1532), almost to the day.
 Erasmus wrote several important non-political works under the surprising patronage of Thomas Bolyn: his Ennaratio triplex in Psalmum XXII or Triple Commentary on Psalm 23 (1529); his catechism to counter Luther Explanatio Symboli or A Playne and Godly Exposition or Declaration of the Commune Crede (1533) which sold out in three hours at the Frankfurt Book Fair; and Praeparatio ad mortem or Preparation for Death (1534), which would be one of Erasmus's most popular and most hijacked works.